Help guides

 • Replacing carpets or floor coverings

-You must also regularly check smoke alarms and window catches.
+• regularly check your smoke alarms and window catches

 We’re responsible for repairs to things we’ve installed, such as: